Python-World/Python_and_the_Web/Scripts/Bots/runPython_bot/README.md

 ## Deploy

-You can easily *deploy this bot* on [Python Anywhere](https://www.pythonanywhere.com/) or on your **local machine**by following the below steps:
+You can easily *deploy this bot* on [Python Anywhere](https://www.pythonanywhere.com/) or your **local machine** by following the below steps:

-> Note: While pasting on your machine terminal you should use `Ctrl+Shift+V` but make sure to use `Ctrl+V` to paste in the Python Anywhere bash console from browser.
+> Note: While pasting on your machine terminal you should use `Ctrl+Shift+V` but make sure to use `Ctrl+V` to paste in the Python Anywhere bash console from the browser.

 Create a free Python Anywhere account and open a Bash Console, which has everything pre-loaded.

 If you are planning to deploy on your **own machine**, make sure to have `Python3+`, `pip`, and `make`.

-The following instructions will work smoothly on Linux and Mac.
+The following instructions will work smoothly on *Linux* and *Mac*.
 If you are on Windows, you may have to make slight modifications.
 Google is your best friend here.

 - Create a `projects` directory and move into it